Paulius0112/aws-solution-architect-associate/vpc.md

     - 10.0.0.3 - Reserved by AWS for future use
     - 10.0.0.255 - Network broadcast address.
 We do not support broadcast in a VPC, therefore we reserve this address
 - Can only have 1 *internet gateway* per VPC
+- You can associate an AWS Direct Connect with either of the following
+    - **A transit gateway** - when you have multiple VPCs in the same region
+    - **A virtual gateway**

 ## Gateway terminology